 \section{Abstract}

 Measuring the photoluminescence of defects in crystals is a common experimental technique for analysis and identification.
 However, current theoretical simulations typically require the simulation of a large number of atoms to eliminate finite size effects, which discourages computationally expensive excited state methods.
 We show how to extract the room-temperature photoluminescence spectra of defect centres in bulk from an \textit{ab-initio} simulation of a defect in small clusters.
 The finite size effect of small clusters manifests as strong coupling to low frequency vibrational modes.
-We find that removing vibrations below a cutoff frequency determined by constrained optimization returns the main features of the solid-state photoluminescence spectrum.
-This strategy is illustrated for an NV$^{-}$ defect, presenting a connection between defects in solid-state and clusters; the first vibrationally resolved \textit{ab-initio} photoluminescence spectrum of an $NV^{-}$ defect in a nanodiamond; and an alternative technique for simulating photoluminescence for solid-state defects utilizing more accurate excited state methods.
+We find that removing vibrations below a cutoff frequency determined by constrained optimization returns the main features of the solid state photoluminescence spectrum.
+This strategy is illustrated for an NV$^{-}$ defect in diamond, presenting a connection between defects in solid state and clusters; the first vibrationally resolved \textit{ab-initio} photoluminescence spectrum of an NV$^{-}$ defect in a nanodiamond; and an alternative technique for simulating photoluminescence for solid state defects utilizing more accurate excited state methods.